Wesswanson/Double-Servo-Robotic-Arm/README.md

 ### Images and Code

 ![Sketch of Robotic Arm Design](https://github.com/Wesswanson/Double-Servo-Robotic-Arm/blob/main/Screenshot%202021-01-29%20at%201.50.32%20PM.png?raw=true)

+This is an outline with what the code will do written in instead of the completed code:

 ```c++
 /*
 This code will control one continuous servo with two buttons and another continuous servo with two